 The NHSEB season begins in early September with the release of the regional case set and concludes in early February.
 Regional organizers decide when it is best to host their regional competition.
 NHSEB advises organizers to provide teams with at least two months of preparation time.
 When scheduling a competition please be aware of other high school academic events: ACT, SAT, Speech and Debate tournaments, Winter Break, and Exam Days.

 When the NHSEB season concludes, there is a month long period for Virtual Bowl Playoffs.
 The Virtual Bowl Playoffs are organized by the Parr Center for Ethics in communication with winning teams from small regionals.
 The Playoff will consist of a single match between two teams and the winner advances to he Nationals.
 After all Virtual Bowl Playoffs are completed, the NHSEB releases the National case set.
 Teams have another two months to analyze and prepare in anticipation for the National competition held at the University of North Carolina at Chapel Hill each April.

 Here is a list of regional bowls that are great examples to follow if just you’re starting out!

 Regional competitions must complete the Regional Competition Information Form.
 Complete the form here.

 All regional competitions must take place by February 4, 2019.
 In order to be recognized by the NHSEB, each regional organizer needs to complete a information form either before that regional competition takes place or by November 30, 2018, whichever is first.
 The completed form will be used to categorize each competition as “large” or “small” depending on the number of reported, registered, and participating schools (not teams).
-In the event that a regional competition does not report the number of participating schools by December 8, the NHSEB Executive Committee will use its discretion to determine the regional size.
+In the event that a regional competition does not report the number of participating schools by November 30, 2018, the NHSEB Executive Committee will use its discretion to determine the regional size.
 If you have questions, please contact the NHSEB Director.